Engee documentation

 image11

-i important Major improvements to the "Quick Initialisation" simulation mode
+i important Major improvements to the "Fast Initialization" simulation mode

 Image 2 new

-Another important update has affected many physical component libraries at once: Gas, Moist Air, Isothermal Liquid, Thermal Liquid.
-Now most components from them, as well as some electronic components, will start working faster, which allowed to speed up simulation of models with them up to 20 times.
+Another important update affected many libraries of physical components at once.: Gas, Moist Air, Isothermal Liquid, Thermal Liquid.
+Now most of their components, as well as some electronic components, will start working faster, which has made it possible to speed up the simulation of models with them up to 20 times.

 image11 1

 We continue to improve Data Inspector.
-We have added the ability to adjust colour schemes on signal charts, charts of different types will no longer be synchronized with each other in time, and we have also worked on the overall stability of the tool.
+We have added the ability to customize color schemes on signal graphs, graphs of different types will no longer synchronize with each other in time, and we have also worked on the overall stability of the instrument.

 image13

-n new New chart type - Intensity Chart
+n new New type of graph – Intensity chart

-Intensity Diagram is a new versatile tool chart windows graphs icon 1 for radar applications.
-The chart allows you to visualise both the change in the Doppler spectrum over time, as well as distance and angular responses - depending on your preference.
+Intensity Chart is a new universal tool chart windows graphs icon 1 for radar applications.
+The diagram allows you to visually display both the change in the Doppler spectrum over time, as well as the distance and angular responses, depending on your preferences.

 image9